-Fluid levels above the zone, identified by the arrows in the above figures, may result in transmission failure.
+Fluid levels above the zone, identified by the arrows in this figure, may result in transmission failure.
 An overfill condition of transmission fluid may cause shift and/or engagement concerns and/or possible damage.

 High fluid levels can be caused by an overheating condition.